How I do my Schematics

 To publish a schematic, go to "Print Out", check "BMP to disk", Color Depth - 1-bit B/W, with a Scaling Factor of 100 to 200.
 The scaling factor will determine how large the schematic will be.
 The .bmp image is then converted to a one color .gif file.
 Most image/picture programs will convert .bmp to .gif.
 If you need help with a conversion program, send me an email.

 Manhattan Style Construction - Glued Copper Traces on Printed Circuit Board.
 Chuck Adams has a Lab Notebook that covers almost all the techniques of homebrewing circuits including Manhattan Style Construction.

 Morse Code has a mystique to it, it is an extremely cool method with which to communicate.
 In this Beginner's Guide to Making CW Contacts I am going to try and give those hams new to CW a better idea of how to start.
 How to find someone to talk with, what to talk about, how to deal with QRM, how to end a CW contact, how to get lots and lots of QSL cards, and much more useful and practical information.

 A manual for learning, using, mastering and enjoying the International Morse Code as a means of communication.
 A .pdf file written by William G. Pierpont, N0HFF.
 Very complete.

-Very good tutorials on how to solder.
+Very good tutorial on how to solder.
 If you are a beginner, you must go to these sites and learn how to solder correctly.

 The nearly 11,000 members of QRP ARCI, a non-profit organization, are dedicated to the increasing enjoyment of QRP operation and experimentation, and to the promotion of local and regional QRP Clubs throughout the world.